stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 During the winter of 1927&ndash;28 officials of the Federal government made a strange and secret investigation of certain conditions in the ancient Massachusetts seaport of Innsmouth.
-The public first learned of it in February, when a vast series of raids and arrests occurred, followed by the deliberate burning and dynamiting&mdash;under suitable precautions&mdash;of an enormous number of crumbling, worm-eaten, and supposedly empty houses along the abandoned waterfront.
+The public first learned of it in February, when a vast series of raids and arrests occurred, followed by the deliberate burning and dynamiting--under suitable precautions--of an enormous number of crumbling, worm-eaten, and supposedly empty houses along the abandoned waterfront.
 Uninquiring souls let this occurrence pass as one of the major clashes in a spasmodic war on liquor.